oracle-devrel/devo.tutorials/tf-101/3-understanding-terraform-basics.md

 `terraform plan`
 : Prompts Terraform to do a dry run, non-destructively determining what it would do if it was to apply the configuration settings.
 Terraform simply tells you what it thinks *should* be done and lets you review the outcomes without any changes being made.
-It's always a good idea for you to run `terraform plan` and review the output before applying.
+It's always a good idea to run `terraform plan` and review the output before applying.
 This way you can make sure that you fully understand what Terraform is intending to do.

 `terraform apply`
 : **Changes are made with this command.**  By default, it will show you the same output as `terraform plan`, but will additionally prompt you to enact the proposed changes.